 I also stack my change.
 It started when I was traveling overseas, mainly so I’d know how much money I had.
 Coins have value (and weight) in other countries and you can end up walking around with £20 of coins in your pocket before you know it.

-I’ll unpack my suitcase if I am staying somewhere for more than 2 nights.
+I’ll unpack my suitcase if I stay somewhere for more than 2 nights.
 By this, I mean I unpack ALL of my clothes in the drawers and closets.
 If it’s only a 1 or 2-night stay, I’ll begrudgingly live out of my suitcase but more than that I want to feel like I have control over the space.
-This is getting harder and harder to accomplish as hotels are removing drawer space at an alarming rate, like our room at the W New Orleans.
+This is getting harder and harder to accomplish as hotels are removing drawer space at an alarming rate (here’s why), like our room at the W New Orleans.

 So what’s something you do when you travel that’s a little unusual?
 Come on, ‘fess up.
 I told you my little idiosyncrasies (and Sharon’s, too).
 What are yours?